Phases of Small Worlds: A Mean Field Formulation

-Both classes of models \cite{1998Natur.393..440W, NW} exhibit small-world scaling above a critical probability $p = 1/N$.
+Both classes of models \cite{1998Natur.393..440W, NW} exhibit small-world scaling above a critical probability $p\, \rd{\sim}\, 1/N$.
 The regularity inherited from the original lattice before link reconnections or insertions are performed makes it possible to demonstrate small-world scaling analytically in the large $N$ limit.

 There is a qualitative distinction however between the small-world scaling seen in Erd\"os-Renyi-Gilbert and Watts-Strogatz classes of networks.
 The former exhibit a smaller clustering coefficient than the latter, whereas many real world examples of small-world networks exhibit large clustering coefficients \cite{1998Natur.393..440W}. \rd{Realizations of random networks that model a wider range of real systems can be obtained by specifying different degree distributions, by which one can analytically study the distribution of shortest path lengths \cite{Dorogovtsev_2003, 2004math......7092V, van2008universality, nitzan2016distance, melnik2016simple}, as well as the shell (i.e. differential) \cite{shao2008fractal, shao2009structure, katzav2015analytical} and cycle structure \cite{bonneau2017distribution}.
 In many contexts of interest, networks are not static entities but rather grow over time.
 Analytic studies of the distribution of shortest paths have also been made in the context of network growth via node duplication, as detailed in \cite{steinbock2017distribution, steinbock2019analytical}.}